bjornosal/pg5100-exam/readme.txt

 All tests has been written as per description.
 All tests are located in SeleniumTestBase so that
 I can implement them with Docker at a later time.
 Could have been refactored a lot.
-TODO?
 Code coverage of 91%.

 - Extra Functionality

+Added possibility of registring books from GUI, only for administrators.
+The Selenium test for it is called testAddBook() and can be found in SeleniumTestBase

+Added possibility of deleting books from GUI, only for administrators.
+The Selenium test for it is called testDeleteBook() and can be found in SeleniumTestBase

 - Source used multiple places: